SorenTech/secure-git/README.md

 - Require commit signing (future goal: ability to generate and upload gpg keys if needed)
 - Use branch protections for defined branches
 - Require code reviews and admin sign off on merges
-- Use PATs for automation agents
+- Use PATs for automation agents (will get new PATs for you to use)
 - Use SSH access for authenticated user (future goal: if no key, generate and add key, ensure .gitconfig prefers SSH for github repos)

 ## Things You Still Need To Do